KDP Previewer Checklist

 Warning pattern: low-resolution image alert

-Fix: Replace low-resolution source images and regenerate export from the same manuscript revision.
+Fix: Replace low-resolution source images and regenerate the export from the same manuscript revision.

-Verify: Image quality warning clears for the affected pages.
+Verify: The image-quality warning clears for the affected pages.

 Warning pattern: ornament or divider overlaps text

-Fix: Adjust source spacing around ornaments or separators; avoid moving decorative elements in final PDF.
+Fix: Adjust source spacing around ornaments or separators; do not move decorative elements in the final PDF.

 Verify: Ornament pages keep consistent spacing before and after breaks.